How to get a West Virginia Certificate of Exemption

 How to fill out the West Virginia Certificate of Exemption – SSTGB FORM F0003

-Filling out SSTGB FORM F0003 is pretty straightforward, but is critical for the seller to gather all of the information.
+Filling out SSTGB FORM F0003 is pretty straightforward but is critical for the seller to gather all of the information.
+The SSTGB is short for the Streamlined Sales Tax Governing Board, where several states came together to agree on a common framework for which businesses collect and remit sales taxes.

 If audited, the West Virginia State Tax Department requires the seller to have a correctly filled out SSTGB FORM F0003 Certificate of Exemption.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.